CSIS-iLab/health-commission/README.md

-# Ocean
+# CSIS Commission on Strengthening America's Health Security

-The website for the CSIS Stephenson Ocean Security project.
+The website for the CSIS Commission on Strengthening America's Health Security.
 It is built on the [CSIS Jekyll Starter](https://github.com/CSIS-iLab/csis-jekyll-starter) that utilizes gulp, Sass, Autoprefixer, PostCSS, Webpack, imagemin, and Browsersync to speed-up development.

 ## Table of Contents